 Black widow spiders are very numerous in nearly all parts of the U.S., but cases of reported bites are not common.
 For the most part, black widows live peacefully in close proximity to humans with little contact.
 Both the northern and southern black widows are found in Tennessee, with the southern species being the most common.
 The black widow appears shiny and hairless to the naked eye.
 The body ranges from a deep glossy black to an occasional dark brown to a reddish brown.
 The underside of the abdomen has a distinct red or orange hourglass shape.
 In immature spiders, the color can vary, and the hourglass may be white or missing.

 The body of the female adult black widow spider can reach 1 ½ inches with the legs fully extended.
 Black widow spiders have eight eyes arranged in two rows of four.
 The males are generally considered harmless and are usually about half the size of females with yellow or red spots or bands on the back or sides.

 The black widows prefer closed, dark places such as water meter compartments and crawl spaces, so barriers constructed to inhibit entrance to these areas are of value.
 Common places where black widow spiders may be found are firewood piles, under boards and furniture, inside boxes, behind and under debris, sheds, barns, well houses and root cellars.

-For a photo and description of the black widow spider, visit this link:
+For a photo and a publication on the black widow spider, click here.